YLMstring/Prestige-Plus/README.md

 ### [Chevalier Class](https://www.d20pfsrd.com/classes/prestige-classes/other-paizo/c-d/chevalier/)
 - The class has only 3 levels.
 ### [Halfling Opportunist Class](https://www.d20pfsrd.com/classes/prestige-classes/other-paizo/e-h/halfling-opportunist/)
-- Thanks to bittercranberry for his aid another and Excellent Aid (in next update of [Expanded Content](https://github.com/ka-dyn/ExpandedContent) which it requires)!
 #### Homebrew Options:
 - Alternative access to the class for non-halflings!
 - A mythic feat to use another combat maneuver with Exploitive Maneuver.